 What is JDC West?

-JDC West is the most prestigious undergraduate business competition in Western Canada, hosting 1,300 attendees and uniting over 650 delegates from twelve premier post-secondary institutions each year.
-Over the course of three days, students from British Columbia, Alberta, Saskatchewan and Manitoba showcase their skills in the academic, athletic, and debate competitions.
-JDC West would not be possible without the support of almost 400 volunteers and dozens of professional partners who bring this elaborate and multi-faceted competition to life.
+JDC West is the most prestigious undergraduate business competition in Western Canada hosting 1,300 attendees and uniting over 600 delegates from twelve premier post-secondary institutions each year.
+Over the course of the three day competition, students from British Columbia, Alberta, Saskatchewan and Manitoba showcase their skills and compete across 10 academic disciplines, parliamentary debate, challenge, and athletics, in a high-stakes setting designed to push personal limits and forge business leaders.
+JDC West would not be possible without the support of the hundreds of local volunteers, and dozens of professional partners who bring this elaborate and multi-faceted competition to life.

 1,300 Participants